bcgov/bcgov-data-science-resources/README.md

 # Data Science Resources

-This repository provides a collaborative [Wiki](https://github.com/bcgov/bcgov-data-science-resources/wiki) space for developing and sharing respources on computing tools, tutorials & tips for doing data science in the B.C.
+This repository provides a collaborative [Wiki](https://github.com/bcgov/bcgov-data-science-resources/wiki) space for developing and sharing resources on computing tools, tutorials & tips for doing data science in the B.C.
 Government.

 Visit the [wiki](https://github.com/bcgov/bcgov-data-science-resources/wiki).